best beaches in peru

 • Nearby attractions: El Brujo archeological complex, located near the beach.
 The ancient ceremonial center of the Moche culture.

-Pimentel is one of the many beaches in Peru that is located 20 kilometers southwest of Chiclayo (a department on the northwest coast of Peru) The beach was an important commercial port (Today, the railways that transported trains full of sugar sacks can be seen) It is one of the most beautiful beaches if you are looking to visit the province of Chiclayo since it is located about 15 minutes from the city.
-It is located in the Lambayeque region and is one of the best beaches in the region.
-You can generally expect sunny weather on this busy beach.
-The main activity in the region is fishing, so you will also find delicious seafood restaurants and boats.
+Pimentel is located 20 kilometers southwest of Chiclayo (Northwest coast of Peru) The beach was an important commercial port.
+Today, the visitor can see the railways that transported trains full of sugar sacks years ago.
+And, currently, it is one of the most beautiful beaches in Peru.
+You can generally expect sunny weather around the year.
+Its main activity is fishing, so you will also find delicious seafood restaurants.

-Also, Pimentel stands out as a beach to enjoy with the family.
-With its luxurious houses, delicious ceviche, and picturesque promenade, it is the perfect place to vacation with the children, without mentioning that the beach has the most beautiful sunset in Peru.
-In addition, you will find the traditional reed boats known as “Caballitos de Totora”.
-It is recommended that you visit the beach early.
-During summer, it can be seen as quite full, so it is better to go from the early hours.
-In addition, Ceviche is best enjoyed at lunch, during the afternoon there is usually not so much service.
-We recommend visiting the Museum of the Royal Tombs of Sipán in the city of Chiclayo, where you can learn a little about the local culture.
+With its luxurious houses, delicious ceviche, and picturesque promenade, it is the perfect place to vacation with family, without mentioning that it has the most beautiful sunset in Peru.
+It is recommended that you visit it early, due to the crowd in Summer.
+In addition, we recommend visiting the Museum of the Royal Tombs of Sipán in the city of Chiclayo, where you can learn a little about the local pre-Colombian culture.

 • What to do: Fishing, swimming, riding the old reed boats known as “caballitos de totora”, relaxing, sun tanning.